SomebodyToLove1337/hackTheCalendar/README.md

-# .NET v7.0 console app connected to Microsoft Graph
+# HackTheCalendar - Update your Out-of-Office-Auto-Replies automatically

-This is a template for a console application built using .NET v7.0 that connects to Microsoft Graph.
+This is a simple console application built using .NET v7.0 that connects to your calendar via Microsoft Graph, to determine if their are any out-of-office events scheduled.
+If so, the app will automatically update the AutomaticReplySettings of the user's mailbox to schedule an Out-Of-Office notice.

-## Minimal Path to Awesome 🚀
+## Creators 🚀

-Follow the instructions to successfully run your Console app with Microsoft Graph.
+SomebodyToLove1337
+maxhe87

 ### 1. Register an Azure Active Directory app

 Every app that uses Azure AD for authentication must be registered with Azure AD.
 You can register app through Azure Portal or by using Azure CLI.
 Please follow one of the options to register your app:

 <details>
-  <summary>Option 1: Register an app by using Azure CLI</summary>
+  <summary>Bla bla bla</summary>

 * [Install Azure CLI](https://learn.microsoft.com/cli/azure/install-azure-cli?view=azure-cli-latest) if you haven't already.
 * Register your app on Microsoft Azure, by creating a new Azure AD app registration: